Abdoaref739/October-Media-Club-website/README.md

-# Welcome to STEM Octiber Media Club website
+# Welcome to STEM October Media Club website
 ### This is the official website for the media club
 ## Tech Stack used:
 1. HTML